FDio/csit/docs/job_specs/report_iterative/3n-icx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
+### intel-e810xxv
+#### dpdk-vfio-pci
 ##### ethip4gtpusw-ip4base
-1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
+1c AND 64b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
-2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
+2c AND 64b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
-4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4gtpusw-ip4base
+4c AND 64b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
+1c AND 1518b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
+2c AND 1518b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
+4c AND 1518b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
+1c AND imix AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
+2c AND imix AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
+4c AND imix AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpusw-ip4base
+##### ethip4gtpuhw-ip4base
+1c AND 64b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+2c AND 64b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+4c AND 64b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+1c AND 1518b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+2c AND 1518b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+4c AND 1518b AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+1c AND imix AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+2c AND imix AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+4c AND imix AND ndrpdr AND e810xxv AND drv_vfio_pci AND ethip4gtpuhw-ip4base
 ## ./ip6
 #### dpdk-vfio-pci
 ### intel-xxv710